wp-plugins/mycred/readme.txt

 * [Contact Form 7](http://wordpress.org/extend/plugins/contact-form-7/) - Award users points for submitting forms.
 * [Invite Anyone Plugin](http://wordpress.org/extend/plugins/invite-anyone/) - Award users for sending invitations and for each time an invited user accepts and signs up.
+* [Jetpack](http://wordpress.org/extend/plugins/jetpack/) - Award users for subscribing to comments or your site.
+Requires users to be logged in or subscribing using the email saved in their profile.

 **Further Details**